On a problem of optimal transport under marginal martingale constraints: Existence of a monotone martingale transport plan: The left-curtain transport plan

 \begin{rem} An important consequence of the lemma above is that $\nu_n-\nu_k$ is the shadow of $\mu_n-\mu_k$ in $\nu-S^\nu(\mu_k)$.
-Even though the above construction is of inductive nature, when permuting the $n$ first atoms, the measure $\nu_n=\sum_1^n \nu_i-\nu_{i-1}$ is always the same: it is simply $S^\nu(\mu_n)$.
-The same facts apply to Proposition \ref{many_measures} below. \end{rem}
+Even though the above construction is of inductive nature, when permuting the $n$ first atoms, the measure $\nu_n=\sum_{i=1}^n \nu_i-\nu_{i-1}$ is always the same: it simply equals $S^\nu(\mu_n)$.
+The same assertions apply to Proposition~\ref{many_measures} below. \end{rem}